jjtara/iot-arduino/README.md

 I include all the libraries needed to run out of the box this sketch.
 Just connect the DHT22 to digital pin 2.

+Just copy the repository in your sketchbook folder, be sure the folder library is copy inside of your library folder.

+just open the iot-Arduino-tempsensor sketch!

 ##### MUST MODIFY: